dz365/dz365.github.io/journal/2025/January.md

 ### Friday January 3, 23:42

 When working on a task over a long period of time, it's important to not lose sight of why you started it in the first place and what you wanted from it.

+### Saturday January 4, 23:33

+Not a bad day.
+Pushed myself a bit to get some work done.